tposney/midi-qol/README.md

+Midi-qol is a module designed to help automate various parts of your game, specifically rolling attacks/casting spells and applying damage/effects.

+It has LOTS of configuration options which can be daunting.

 # Bug reports
 **As of version 0.8.19** you can export your midi-qol settings to a json file.
 When posting a midi-qol bug report export your settings and add the json file to the issue.
 I won't look at issues without this information.